maalzates/hgifts/README.md

   - `router`: Contains the Vue Router configuration for defining application routes.
   - `store`: Contains the Vuex store configuration and modules for managing application state.
   - `views`: Contains the main views of the application, each representing a separate page.
-  - `App.vue`: The main Vue component serving as the entry point of the application.
+  - `App.vue`: The main Vue component serves as the entry point of the application.
   - `main.js`: The JavaScript file that initializes and mounts the Vue application.
 ### Vuex Implementation
 Vuex is used in the hGifts project to manage the application's state and enable efficient communication between components.
 The Vuex implementation consists of the following key elements: